Academany/fabzero/program/machines/3dprint.md

 * File limit set to 1 Mb per file.
 Check file sizes `du -s * | sort -rn` 1-2 Mb week
 * Clean up the archive (remove old unused students folders and files)
 * Whatever you 3D print, it must be your own design.
 It cannot be just downloaded.
-You can modify another's design though, give credits in this case.
+You can modify other's design though, give credits in this case.
 * You have to design so that it cannot be made substractively and you have to explain why.

 ## 3D Printing